scholtzm/vapor/README.md

 Vapor provides a very simple automated client.
 This client uses [node-steam](https://github.com/seishun/node-steam) to connect to Steam servers.

-Vapor represents several key features:
+Vapor provides several key features:
-- easy to update and does not have to be modified by the user
 - handles log in process, including auth codes and sentry files
 - provides API for plugins
 - provides unified logging interface
-- makes it possible to run multiple bots using a single installation
 - provides a bunch of [built-in plugins](docs) to make your life easier

 Everything else needs to be programmed separately using plugin system.